Suddenly you are terrified. Deep down in-the-bones terrified.

-Panic attacks can be a terrifying experience for her – and it can be hard to know what you can do, especially right in the middle of the terror.
+Panic attacks can be a terrifying experience for them – and it can be hard to know what you can do, especially right in the middle of the terror.

 Take these suggestions on board, so you feel more equipped to help.

-We’ve recommended that she avoids stimulants like caffeine, stays hydrated and practices good bedtime habits like a bad night’s sleep can lead to a more anxious day.
+We’ve recommended that they avoid stimulants like caffeine, stays hydrated and practices good bedtime habits as a bad night’s sleep can lead to a more anxious day.

 CREATE BREATHING SPACE

 Slow, deep breaths initiate the parasympathetic nervous system, which is designed to calm us down.
-It helps a lot during an attack, but taking time together to practice this when she is calm means she’s more likely to naturally practice deep and beneficial breathing.
+It helps a lot during an attack but taking time together to practice this when they are calm means she’s more likely to naturally practice deep and beneficial breathing.

-Regular exercise can help her manage panic attacks during the perimenopause and menopause.
+Regular exercise can help them manage panic attacks during the perimenopause and menopause.

-Exercise uses up nervous energy, helps her sleep, regulates her hormones and encourages the beneficial breathing techniques we’ve just talked about.
+Exercise uses up nervous energy, helps them sleep, regulates their hormones and encourages the beneficial breathing techniques we’ve just talked about.
 All these things can equal fewer panic attacks.

-Partnering up to go for a walk, swim or to the gym is also more likely to help her make exercise a healthy habit.
+Partnering up to go for a walk, swim or to the gym is also more likely to help them make exercise a healthy habit.